 Milk it for all its worth!

-11. Open Studio Events
+11. Sell Your Art in Open Studio Events

 Some artists make a good income by opening their homes/studios to the public in Open house events.
 Many towns organize these very popular gallery trails at various times of the year.